 Apply their Literacy and Numeracy skills

-For Years 3-7 Discovery Time allows opportunity for children to select specialist sports, languages (immersion) or arts (SALA) to deepen their skills, knowledge and understanding.
+For Years 4-6 Discovery Time allows opportunity for children to select specialist sports, languages (immersion) to deepen their skills, knowledge and understanding.
 Genius Hour is offered, and students can independently, or collaboratively, work in small groups on self-selected projects for a purpose and audience.
-Action Teams include our Sustainability Garden Group, Wellbeing Warriors and Nature Play Crew.
-Action Teams will work to significantly enhance the school by being responsible for the upkeep of the school garden to enter the Charles Sturt Garden competition; leading core Wellbeing and 'Be Kind' initiatives.
-In line with Reconciliation 2021 and ensuring our action is 'more than a word', the Nature Play group will work to integrate cultural history information about Aboriginal and Torres Strait Islander people in our school Indigenous garden.
+Action Teams include our Wellbeing Warriors and Nature Play Crew.
+Action Teams will work to significantly enhance the school by being responsible for leading core Wellbeing and 'Be Kind' initiatives.
+In line with Reconciliation 2023: Being a Voice for Generations', the Reconciliation Action Team with the support of the Nature Play group will work to integrate cultural history information about Aboriginal and Torres Strait Islander people in our school 'Wongga Wirra' Indigenous garden.

 An important aspect is children having the choice to select personalised projects, action teams, play or specialist areas which are driven by their individual passions or interests.
 They also become agents of change and take on responsibilities to make a real and positive difference in the community.
 Older students may select areas to support them to create a portfolio of evidence for a special interest program they may be considering applying for at a High School.